CTrierMaansson/AvenioUpdate/README.md

 ## Issues

-If you experience any issues when using the package i refer to the [issues page](https://github.com/CTrierMaansson/AvenioUpdate/issues) or write Christoffer an e-mail at [ctm@clin.au.dk](ctm@clin.au.dk)
+If you experience any issues when using the package I refer to the [issues page](https://github.com/CTrierMaansson/AvenioUpdate/issues) or write Christoffer an e-mail at [ctm@clin.au.dk](ctm@clin.au.dk)